cursorless-dev/cursorless/docs/user/README.md

 - `"from funk take every instance air"`: selects all instances of the token with a hat over the letter `a` in the current function
 - `"from air take next instance bat"`: selects the next instance of the token with a hat over the letter `b` starting from the token with a hat over the letter `a`

-Note that the `"from"` modifier is not enabled by default; you must remove the `-` at the start of the line starting with `-from` in your actions [settings csv](./customization.md).
+Note that the `"from"` modifier is not enabled by default; you must remove the `-` at the start of the line starting with `-from` in your `experimental/experimental_actions.csv` [settings csv](./customization.md).
 Note also that this feature is considered experimental and may change in the future.

 ##### Surrounding pair